-Building on previous work (Alogoskoufis et al [2021]), we first model the relationship between key financial variables in infrastructure companies (total assets, revenues, operating expenses) and macroeconomic variables (GDP, inflation).
+Building on previous work [Alogoskoufis et al. (2021)], we first model the relationship between key financial variables in infrastructure companies (total assets, revenues, operating expenses) and macroeconomic variables (GDP, inflation).
 Our equations are recursive, such that variables at time t depend on the same and/or other variables at time t-1.
-We assume that total assets follow an auto-regressive pattern, and that their growth is correlated with GDP growth and inflation.
-In the infrastructure sector, we expect revenues of corporate companies to correlate with total assets.
-Likewise, operating expenses (opex) are expected to grow with the size (total assets) of the business.
-We thus regress the growth of revenues and opex against the growth of total assets.
-Figure 1 illustrates these dependencies.
-Note that the effects of GDP and inflation on revenues and opex are reflected through their effects on total assets.
+We assume that Total Assets follow an auto-regressive pattern, and that their growth is correlated with GDP growth and Inflation.
+In the infrastructure sector, we expect Revenues of corporate companies to correlate with Total Assets.
+Likewise, operating expenses (Opex) are expected to grow with the size (Total Assets) of the business.
+We thus regress the growth of Revenues and Opex against the growth of Total Assets.
+The chart below illustrates these dependencies.
+Note that the effects of GDP and Inflation on Revenues and Opex are reflected through their effects on Total Assets.

-After calibrating these equations, assuming that the relationships between financial and macroeconomic variables hold in the future (until 2050 at least), we are thus able to project financial variables over time, provided that we have projections of GDP and inflation.
-This is where the NGFS comes into play, by providing the latter for six distinct climate scenarios (the so-called 'NGFS scenarios') with different levels of expected climate risks.
-On top of macroeconomic forecasts, expected damages (physical risks) and
+After calibrating these equations, assuming that the relationships between financial and macroeconomic variables hold in the future (until 2050 at least), we are thus able to project financial variables over time, provided that we have projections of GDP and Inflation.
+This is where the Network for Greening the Financial

-1. Illustration of the functioning of the climate risk model The effects of GDP and inflation on revenues, opex and total debt are reflected through their effects on total assets.
+The functioning of the climate risk model

+The effects of GDP and inflation on revenues, opex and total debt are reflected through their effects on total assets.
 The effects of physical and transition risks are depicted in red.

-Macro variables Financial variables Climate risks Physical risks Total assets (damage factors) Replacements Inflation Investments for future repairs and replacements Macroeconomy Revenues Total debt Electricity price Carbon price Physical risks Transition risks additional costs related to the price of carbon and electricity (transition risks) must be considered when forecasting financial variables.
-Damages will negatively affect total assets and subsequently revenues (loss of production capacity) and increase the operating expenses through additional repair and replacement costs.
+System (NGFS) comes into play, by providing the latter for six distinct climate scenarios (the so-called "NGFS scenarios") with different levels of expected climate risks.
+On top of macroeconomic forecasts, expected damages (physical risks) and additional costs related to the price of carbon and electricity (transition risks) must be considered when forecasting financial variables.
+Damages will negatively affect Total Assets and subsequently Revenues (loss of production capacity) and increase the operating expenses through additional repair and replacement costs.
 On the other hand, carbon taxes to limit climate-related damages will increase the price of carbon and electricity, and thereby companies' operating costs.
-All these effects are depicted in red in figure 1.
+All these effects are depicted in red in Figure 1.
 Dedicated teams at EDHECinfra & Private Assets are in charge of estimating asset-level carbon emissions and expected damages.
 We assume that Scope 1 and 2 emissions grow at the same rate as global emissions (per country), provided by NGFS.
 Likewise, we get projections of carbon and electricity prices from NGFS.
 As for physical risks, we assume that they grow at a rate consistent with literature on floods and other risks.

-We project the total debt of companies by assuming that they keep the same capital structure over time.
-Total debt thus follows the growth rate of total assets.
-However, companies need to raise funds to cover potential future damages to total assets.
-Total debt thus grows faster than total assets, leading to increasing leverage.
-From the knowledge of total assets, revenues and opex, we can also project the profits of firms.
-Overall, we are thus able to generate time series until 2050 of six key financial variables (total assets, revenues, operating expenses, total debt, leverage and profits), which are then used as inputs of EDHECinfra & Private Assets' asset pricing models to produce asset-level financial indicators such as discount rates, dividend and valuation.
+We project the Total Debt of companies by assuming that they keep the same capital structure over time.
+Total Debt thus follows the growth rate of Total Assets.
+However, companies need to raise funds to cover potential future damages to Total Assets.
+Total Debt thus grows faster than Total Assets, leading to increasing Leverage.
+From the knowledge of Total Assets, Revenues and Opex, we can also project the Profits of firms.
+Overall, we are thus able to generate time series until 2050 of six key financial variables (total assets, revenues, operating expenses, total debt, leverage and profits), which are then used as inputs of EDHECinfra & Private Asset's asset pricing models to produce asset-level financial indicators such as discount rates, dividend and valuation.